phpbb/documentation/development/extensions/modification_to_extension.rst

 ``ext/nickvergessen/newspage/acp/main_info.php`` and the module itself is moved from ``phpBB/includes/acp/acp_newspage.php`` to ``ext/nickvergessen/newspage/acp/main_module.php``.
-In order to be able to automatically load the files by their class names we need to make some little adjustments to the classes themselves.
+In order to be able to automatically load the files by their class names we need to make some adjustments to the classes themselves.

-As for the ``main_info.php`` I need to adjust the class name from ``acp_newspage_info`` to ``main_info`` and also change the value of ``'filename'`` in the returned array.
+As for the ``main_info.php`` we need to adjust the class name from ``acp_newspage_info`` to ``main_info`` and also change the value of ``'filename'`` in the returned array.